mjb3/Discuit.jl/docs/src/examples.md

 #### Geweke test of stationarity

-The Geweke statistic tests for non-stationarity by comparing the mean and variance for two sections of the Markov chain.
+The Geweke statistic tests for non-stationarity by comparing the mean and variance for two sections of the Markov chain (see Geweke, 1992; Cowles, 1996).
 It is given by:

 $z = \frac{\bar{\theta}_{i, \alpha} - \bar{\theta}_{i, \beta}}{\sqrt{Var(\theta_{i, \alpha})+Var(\theta_{i, \beta})})}$

-NEED TO ADD CITATIONS: geweke_evaluating_1992,cowles_markov_1996

 ```@repl 1
 rs.geweke